Third Way: Origins

 As a term, the third way has been used to explain a variety of political courses and ideologies in the last few centuries.
 These ideas were implemented by progressives in the early 20th century.
 The term was picked up again in the 1950s by German ordoliberal economists such as Wilhelm Röpke, resulting in the development of the concept of the social market economy.
 Röpke later distanced himself from the term and located the social market economy as first way in the sense of an advancement of the free-market economy.

-During the Prague Spring of 1968, reform economist Ota Šik proposed third way economic reform as part of political liberalisation and democratisation within the country.
+During the Prague Spring of 1968, economist Ota Šik proposed third way economic reform as part of a political liberalisation and democratisation mechanism within the country.
 In historical context, such proposals were better described as liberalised centrally-planned economy rather than the socially-sensitive capitalism that Third Way policies tend to have been identified with in the West.
 In the 1970s and 1980s, Enrico Berlinguer, leader of the Italian Communist Party, came to advocate a vision of a socialist society that was more pluralist than the real socialism which was typically advocated by official communist parties whilst being more economically egalitarian than social democracy.
 This was part of the wider trend of Eurocommunism in the communist movement and provided a theoretical basis for Berlinguer's pursuit of the Historic Compromise with the Christian Democrats.